David Romprey has died at the age of 42. First the article from the Salem Statesman Journal:

 Romprey was about to begin Monday as a coordinator of the Oregon Peer Bridgers Project with the Oregon State Hospital, spokeswoman Patricia Feeny said.

-Romprey died in Salem as he was pulling out of a driveway near 12th and Chemeketa streets NE, Salem Police Lt.
+Romprey died Wednesday night in Salem as he was pulling out of a driveway near 12th and Chemeketa streets NE, Salem Police Lt.
 Mark Keagle said.

 Romprey was 42.
 He is survived by two children, Max and Emily.

-Romprey, who spent two years as an mental illnesses. until he was released in 1991, was a critic of the state’s 125-year-old Salem facility and fought to diminish stigmas attached to
+Romprey, who spent two years as an Oregon State Hospital patient until he was released in 1991, was a critic of the state’s 125-year-old Salem facility and fought to diminish stigmas attached to mental illnesses.

-In 2005, Romprey was honored with the Mental Health Award for Excellence by the , Feeny said.
+In 2005, Romprey was honored with the Mental Health Award for Excellence by the Oregon Department of Human Services, Feeny said.

 The program will help create individualized plans for patients who are either selected or who volunteer to join.
 On average, about 50 to 60 patients are discharged monthly from the state hospital campuses in Portland and Salem, Orr said.